-It's important to realize that saturation mechanisms for stake pools are not fully implemented yet in the Shelley testnet.
-There are, however, some safeguards currently in operation that will discourage delegators from collecting all their stake into one MEGA-sized stake pool.
+There are safeguards currently in operation that will discourage delegators from collecting all their stake into one MEGA-sized stake pool.
 Why is a saturation mechanism an important feature?
 Well, just imagine for a moment what might happen if all the stakeholders condensed into a single pool.
 That pool would have the only power to forge new blocks for the chain.
 In essence, all the control of the blockchain would be centralized into the hands of that one organization running that pool.
 This would defeat one of the main goals that Cardano has which is to decentralize the control and governance of the blockchain.
 Going forward into the Shelley mainnet era, the hope of Cardano is that no single entity can collect a majority 51% stake of the Cardano cryptocurrency.
 This goal is known as decentralization, and it is potentially the most important feature that cryptocurrencies can offer.
 Today, nearly all economies have various layers of centralized control.
 In the US, for example, the Federal Reserve has control of monetary policy, the ability to shrink or expand the money supply and control interest rates.
 Fiscal policy is controlled by the US Congress, which ostensibly carries out the will of the US people as a representative republic.
 Trade with other nations can also be hindered or favored by the government's centralized control of the economy.
 Centralized control is not necessarily a bad thing, but it does take away from you, as a debt note holder of that particular nation, the ability to make important decisions that will affect the value of the assets you hold.
 Decentralization in Cardano gives you a vote in those governing decisions that is proportional to the stake you hold in the blockchain.

-Currently, the parameter that controls saturation has been set by IOHK in the genesis block of the Shelley v1 testnet, and so it cannot be changed unless a new genesis block is forged.
-The parameter is currently set so that once a stake pool has a 1% share in the total amount of ada staked worldwide, it is saturated.
-This means that the ideal scenario this mechanism should produce over time is a group of 100 successful stake pools each having a 1% share of the total amount of staked ada.
+Currently, the parameter that controls saturation has been set by IOG and they plan to lower the saturation level in the future.
+This will have the effect of spreading stake to more pools.
+The parameter is currently set so that once a stakepool has a 0.67% share in the total amount of ada, it is saturated.
+This means that the ideal scenario this mechanism should produce over time is a group of 150 successful stake pools each having a 0.67% share of the total amount of ada.
 Be sure to follow our news feed for updates on the topic of saturation.

 When you are making your selection to delegate to a stake pool, first make sure that pool is NOT saturated, or you will be receiving less rewards than you could earn by delegating to a different pool.